SoftwareQuTech/SimulaQron/docs/ConfNodes.rst

 Starting the SimulaQron backend
 -------------------------------

 The backend of a SimulaQron network is a set of running virtual nodes and their corresponding CQC servers.
-To start the backend of a SimulaQron network run the command ``./cli/main.py network start-all``.
+To start the backend of a SimulaQron network run the command ``./cli/SimulaQron start``.

-With no arguments, a network is setup using the files in the ``$NETSIM/config`` directory.
+With no arguments, a network is setup using the files in the ``config`` directory.
+..
 If no files exist in this directory, the ``./cli/main.py network start-all`` command will generate config files for five nodes (Alice, Bob Charlie, David, and Eve) in a fully connected topology (every node is connected to every other node).

 .. warning:: ``./cli/main.py network start-all`` can fail if any of the ports specified in the config files are already in use by a running SimulaQron network or another program.